reyemtm/getbounds/source/_posts/prj/2023-01-17-Serverless-Web-Maps.md

       - Mapbox GL JS
       - Node JS
     images: ["mbtiles-serverless.netlify"]
     description: "This project uses the sql.js-httpvfs library to serve vector and raster tiles from mbtiles hosted on object storage.
 The mbtiles could live alongside the website or be hosted on any publicly accessible url.
-A service worker intercepts the tile requests and fetches returns the tile data fetched using simple SQL queries."
+A service worker intercepts the tile requests then returns tile data from the mbtiles fetched using simple SQL queries."
     client: "Demo"
 ---